wichon/docker-php-maxmind-geoip/README.md

 This product includes GeoLite2 data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).

+Features:
-It can be easily customized to use the paid version of the GeoIp2 Maxmind db.
+* It can be easily customized to use the paid version of the GeoIp2 Maxmind db.
+* CORS ready
+* Supports retrieving client ip from X-Forwarded-For header